neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/11-dapps.md

 }
 ```

 The `Observable` emits a value whenever a new block is persisted to the blockchain for the given network.
-The network corresponds to the currently selected user account's network.
-The `Observable` automatically updates to start emitting new blocks form another network whenever the underlying network changes, due to selecting an account on a different network.
+The `network` property corresponds to the currently selected user account's network.
+The `Observable` automatically updates to start emitting new blocks from another network whenever the underlying network changes due to a change in the selected user account.

-We can update application state that depends on new blocks by subscribing to the `Observable`:
+We can update application state that depends on new blocks by subscribing to the `block$` `Observable`:

 ```typescript
 client.block$.subscribe(({ block, network }) => {